Main fundraiser photo

 Not only that, but she would need a genetic test as it may be a fault that could have been passed to our other three children.
 Horror and fear set in, so we made the decision to get them genetically tested.

-First they had to find the gene in Caitlin (this is not always possible) in order to look for it in the other three, Oliver now age nine, Joseph age five, and Sophie age two.
+First they had to find the gene in Caitlin (this is not always possible) in order to look for it in the other three, Oliver, Joseph, and Sophie.

 We sent off the swab and the wait was agony.
-Finally we received an email from the consultant, what it said would change our lives forever!
+Finally we received an email (yes, an email!!) from the consultant, what it said would change our lives forever!

 Unfortunately Caitlin had Juvenile Onset CLN3.
 Also known as Battens Disease.
 We had never heard of this before, but the tone of the email made it obvious it was not good.